Portal User Guide

 2. Input the username associated with your account, then click Send reset email.
 Completing and submitting this form will send a reset link to the email address associated with your NetX username.

-3. If the username you are attempting to use is associated with a NetX account, you will receive a success message; conversely, if it is not associated with any user in NetX, you will receive an error and have the opportunity to try again.
+3. If the username is associated with a NetX account, you will receive a success message.
+If it is not associated with any user in NetX, you will receive an error and have the opportunity to try again.

 Registering an account